 - Entrance for Griffiths Shell museum = AUD 9.

-All the places listed in this post are completely safe for solo female travelers.
-The people are very friendly and I have not had any issues as such while traveling in these places.
+All the locations mentioned in this post are entirely safe for solo female travelers.
+The locals are very friendly, and I haven’t encountered any issues while traveling in these areas.
+Nevertheless, as with any destination, exercise caution, particularly at night, and trust your instincts.